 Select ‘Dependencies Consuming’ to see what work your area is dependent on or select ‘Dependencies Producing’ to see what work you owe other areas.

 The dependencies appear in a bar chart on top with color coding to show the state of the items.
 They also appear in the table below showing the details of the work items.
 It is possible to show either the producer or consumer on top and then expand the item to show the corresponding work items nested below.

 The Dependency Timeline is in Beta.
-Please feel free to provide feedback.
 The Timeline helps to provide clear sequencing of dependencies across months.

 Dependency Risk Graph is a bird’s eye view of how dependencies flow from the Producer to all Consumers or from the Consumer to all Producers.
 The graph allows a team to, at a glance, understand the magnitude of dependencies and level of risks associated.
 In addition, the risk graph view demonstrates the value of linking dependencies.

 The color coding in the risk graph is dependent on the State of the item and is configurable.
 The width of the lines in the risk graph indicate how many dependencies exist in that area, the thicker the line the more dependencies (as indicated in the legend.)

 Once installed Dependency Tracker can be found under Boards.